 The downloaded archive file of Jedox software includes the following files:

-As of Jedox 6.0, in Linux Setup the option to “configure httpd server to listen to TLS requests” has been removed.
-If this option is required, then it needs to be set as an option in the start script, e.g. ./jedox-suite.sh start –with-ssl
+If the httpd server should listen to TLS requests, the option needs to be set in the start script, e.g. ./jedox-suite.sh start –with-ssl

 Jedox Changeroot environment

 Jedox for Linux is distributed with a CentOS-based changeroot (chroot) environment, which contains the libraries needed by the different executables of the Jedox components (eg. OLAP, SupervisionServer, Jedox Web, and more).

 Information about the CentOS release and the installed packages can be found in the file “jedox-chroot”.
 The file content looks like the following:

 Jedox chroot-jail Wed, 05 Nov 2014 04:51:05 +0100